gvwilson/sdxpy/src/bonus/index.md

 and calls it.
 {: .continue}

-With a bit more work we could have our injected method save and then call whatever `visit_Name` method was there when it was added to the class, but we would quickly run into a problem.
+With a bit more work,
+we could have our injected method save and then call whatever `visit_Name` method was there when it was added to the class, but we would quickly run into a problem.
 As we've seen in earlier examples,